eyecan-ai/rene/README.md

 git clone git@github.com:eyecan-ai/rene.git
 pip install .
 ```
+It has been tested with python 3.9, should work even with python >= 3.8.

 ## ⬇️ Download the dataset
 To download the dataset, run the following command: